-If you only need to use the equipment once or twice a season, the cable might work fine for you.
+If you only need to use the equipment once or twice a season, cables might work fine for you.
 These are meant for moderate use, usually with four-wheel drive vehicles.

-On the other hand, if you need a heavy-duty option that can be used frequently, the chains might work best.
+On the other hand, if you need a heavy-duty option that can be used frequently, chains are probably the better option.
 Most types are made for front- and rear-wheel drive vehicles.

 5. Amount Needed